akpw/akpw/_drafts/2016-06-10-CollectionView-I.md

         }
     } else {
         if layoutOptions.contains(.FirstSectionStretchable) && offset < 0 {
-            // A stretchy header adjustment
+            // Stretchy header
+            if firstSectionHeight - offset < firsSectionMaximumStretchHeight {
                 sectionFrame.size.height = firstSectionHeight - offset
+                sectionHeadersLayoutAttributes.stretchFactor = fabs(offset)
+                previousStretchFactor = sectionHeadersLayoutAttributes.stretchFactor
+            } else {
+                // here we need to limit the stretch sectionFrame.size.height = firsSectionMaximumStretchHeight
+                sectionHeadersLayoutAttributes.stretchFactor = previousStretchFactor
+            }
             sectionFrame.origin.y += offset + firstSectionInsets.top
         } else if layoutOptions.contains(.FirstSectionIsGlobalHeader) {
-            // A global header adjustment
-            sectionFrame.origin.y += offset + firstSectionInsets.top
+            // Sticky header position needs to be relative to the global header sectionFrame.origin.y += offset + firstSectionInsets.top
         } else {
             sectionFrame.origin.y = min(max(offset, minY), maxY)
         }
     }
-    return (sectionFrame, section > 0 ? _zIndexForSectionHeader : _zIndexForSectionHeader + 1)
+    return (sectionFrame, zIndexForSection(section))
 }
 {% endhighlight %}

-Basically, it establishes the section boundaries of (minY, maxY) and based on that configures `sectionFrame.origin.y` so it tries to follow the content offset.
-We also need to adjust `zIndex`, so the global header and sticky headers are always on top.
+Basically, the function first establishes the section boundaries of (minY, maxY) and then based on that configures `sectionFrame.origin.y` so it intelligently follows the collection view content offset.

+If stretching a header, the section frame height is set accordingly and the stretch information is recorded in our custom layout attributes `stretchFactor` property.

+Finally, we also need to manage sections' `zIndex`, so the global header and sticky headers are always on top.

 **Invalidation**

 The key to building high-performance layout is to recompute only what's really changed.
-This way when e.g. user scrolls, our layout does not end endlessly calling computationally intensive `layoutAttributesForElementsInRect` but instead just makes a single call directly to `layoutAttributesForSupplementaryViewOfKind` thus minimizing the amount of data it recomputes.
+This way when e.g. user scrolls, our custom layout does not end up repeatedly calling computationally intensive `layoutAttributesForElementsInRect:` but instead whenever possible calls `layoutAttributesForSupplementaryViewOfKind` directly.

 To do that, we need a custom invalidation context to handle our portion of the layout while letting `UICollectionViewFlowLayout` to take care of the rest.